 Impairment of imagination does not mean that people with an ASD are necessarily uncreative; some are very creative.
-It is more that flexibility of thought and the ability to foresee the consequences of their actions, and to put themselves in another person’s place and understand their point of view are all likely to be areas of difficulty for them.
+It is more that lack of flexibility of thought, the inability to foresee the consequences of their actions, and inability to put themselves in another person’s place and understand their point of view are all likely to cause difficulties for them.

 Autism is characterised by impairments in three areas: social interaction, communication, and imagination (shown in difficulties in the development of play, flexibility of thought, or restricted or repetitive interests).
-This ‘triad of impairments’ is found in varying degrees and forms, so the concept of the autistic spectrum has been developed, and the term autistic spectrum disorder (ASD) covers a wide range of abilities and disabilities, including childhood autism at the less able end of the spectrum, to Asperger’s syndrome at the more able end.
+This ‘triad of impairments’ is found in varying degrees and forms, so the concept of the autistic spectrum has been developed, and the term autistic spectrum disorder (ASD) covers a wide range of abilities and disabilities.
+This ranges from childhood autism at the less able end of the spectrum to Asperger’s syndrome at the more able end.
 Autistic spectrum disorders are not rare; it is estimated that about 1 in 110 people have an ASD.

 Children with SPD find it more difficult to extract the central meaning or the saliency of an event.
-They tend to focus on detail instead, for example they may find the duck hidden in the picture but fail to grasp the situation or story in the picture.
+They tend to focus on detail instead, for example they may find the duck hidden in the picture but fail to grasp the situation or story it portrays.

 Current thinking is that children with SPD have many more problems than just speaking and understanding words; the underlying difficulty may be in the way they process information.

 Typically a child has good hearing, but few if any real words, and has problems with comprehension (but responds well to speech therapy).

 By school age the child appears ‘different’ – sometimes appearing to follow very little conversation, while at other times giving a detailed explanation of an event.

 - Frequently chidlren will have difficulty in processing all the information from a situation.